 Alan Kelly is a visionary strategist, author, professor, political analyst, and award-winning Silicon Valley entrepreneur.
-Today he is the Founder and Executive Director of Playmaker Systems, LLC, a Washington D.C. area management consulting firm that specializes in competitive strategy and whose services and products are based on a breakthrough decision system for influence professionals.
-The firm’s clients and partners include Abbott, Bayer, Dell, HP, Intel, Royal Dutch Shell, SAP, the U.S. Department of Defense, and VMware.
+He is Founder and Executive Director of Playmaker Systems, LLC, a strategy and simulations firm.
+Based in the Washington D.C. area, the company’s services are based on a breakthrough decision system for communications, social media, marketing, sales and military intelligence professionals.
+Its clients include Abbott, Bayer, Dell, HP, Intel, Royal Dutch Shell, SAP, the U.S. Department of Defense, and VMware.

 Kelly’s work is driven by a simple idea: That influence – like chemistry, biology, language and even music – is underlain by a single system of irreducibly unique elements.
 In this regard, he envisions a modern lingua franca for managers of reputations, brands and other intangible assets, applicable across industries, governments and cultures.